 Archive collections relating to John Betjeman include draft poems, correspondence and archive materials from the John Betjeman Library.

 Further information about the John Betjeman archive collections can be found on the archives catalogue.

 Sir John Betjeman's Library contains more than 4,000 printed books and pamphlets from the eighteenth to the twentieth century.
 The collection, which also contains many items with fine bindings, is arranged into the following subject categories: poetry, churches, architecture, topography, art, theology, Victorian bindings, biography, early twentieth-century schoolboy novels, and the English public school.

-Titles in John Betjeman's Library can be browsed via the library catalogue (classmark: Betjeman).
+Titles in John Betjeman's Library can be browsed via the library catalogue (local classmark: Betjeman).

 Futher information about the Agatha Christie Business Papers can be found on the archives catalogue.